** Updated – July 2022 **

 Who: We are looking for a researcher who is extremely passionate about research and as excited about Quantum Mechanics as we are!
 You should hold (or have submitted) a PhD in Physics or subjects related to Quantum Information or Quantum Engineering, and have experience planning and leading experiments within an experimental photonics lab.
 A solid background in theoretical quantum information science is essential and experimental experience with photonic entanglement, spatial/temporal mode manipulation, and/or complex scattering media is preferred.

-When: We are looking for candidates to start as soon as possible (Spring/Summer 2019).
+When: We are looking for candidates to start in Fall/Winter 2022.
 However, if you have a strong interest in the position but are only available at a later stage, please email us with an expression of interest.

 - CV containing a list of publications and the names of at least two professional references.